jybaek/llm-with-slack/README.md

 You can save and continue conversations based on `user_id`.
 Just put in a value that identifies the user.
 For example, you can use the user's unique number, session information, etc. stored in the database.

+- `user_id`: This is the parameter that identifies the user.
+Conversations will be stored and retrieved based on this parameter.
+In other words, the chat history with User A will be separate from the chat history with User B.
+- `number_of_messages_to_keep`: This parameter specifies how many recent messages to keep in the chat history.
+It's generally better to keep more messages, but keep in mind that this can impact the cost of ChatGPT.
+- `For the remaining parameters, please refer to the following link for more details: https://beta.openai.com/docs/api-reference/completions/create.
+This link provides the API reference for creating completions with ChatGPT.

 ## License
 This project is licensed under the terms of the MIT license.
 See [LICENSE](license) for more information.